Doch Chkae: History

 Sochetra Pic, Sok Vichey, Ouch Theara and Ouch Hing were all born in a landfill in Khan Mean Chey, Phnom Penh, where they collected refuse to make a living.
-When the boys reached their adolescence their families could no longer provide for them, so Pic, Vichey, Theara and Hing were placed in the care of a local NGO Moms Against Poverty.
-The director of the NGO Timon Seibel introduced them to bands such as Slipknot and Rage Against the Machine and took them to a local concert of the Cambodian deathcore band Sliten6ix, which inspired the boys to start playing music; they formed a band a year later.
+When the boys reached their adolescence, their families could no longer provide for them, so Pic, Vichey, Theara and Hing were placed in the care of a local NGO, Moms Against Poverty.
+The director of the NGO, Timon Seibel introduced them to bands such as Slipknot and Rage Against the Machine and took them to a local concert of the Cambodian deathcore band Sliten6ix, which inspired the boys to start playing music; they formed a band a year later.

-In 2018 Doch Chkae were invited to perform at Wacken Open Air festival in Germany, but their visa application was rejected.
+In 2018, Doch Chkae were invited to perform at Wacken Open Air festival in Germany, but their visa application was rejected.
 A petition calling the authorities to grant the band the visa was launched and signed by more than 10,000 people.
 Doch Chkae played at Wacken Open Air the following year.

-On 9 January 2020 the band performed at the "Year End Party: Dear Agony" in Lela Saigon Bar, Ho Chi Minh City, Vietnam.
-On 13 March Doch Chkae released a 3-song EP "Worse than Dogs".
-In 2021 the band released the song "Tortured" (ទារុណកម្).
+On 9 January 2020, the band performed at the "Year End Party: Dear Agony" in Lela Saigon Bar, Ho Chi Minh City, Vietnam.
+On 13 March, Doch Chkae released a 3-song EP "Worse than Dogs".
+In 2021, the band released the song "Tortured" (ទារុណកម្).

-They were nominated 'Breakthrough Asian Band' at the 2021 Global Metal Apocalypse awards, they finished 10th.
+They were nominated 'Breakthrough Asian Band' at the 2021 Global Metal Apocalypse awards, and finished 10th.